genossen/peoples-permacomputer/basiclang/text-editors/edit/README.md

 Of the commands that affect characters I & C cannot have a # prefix. #D deletes # characters to the right of DOT.
-G & C work together to allow gettings a string and then changing it to something else.
+G & C work together to allow getting a string and then changing it to something else.
 G moved DOT ahead of the Nth occurrence of the string.
-Then C can be used to change th nth occurrence to a new string.
+Then C can be used to change the nth occurrence to a new string.
 It works like C, except instead of changing one string for another, it inserts a new string ahead of DOT.

 The commands that move DOT are A, B, E, and J. B & E require no other specifiers.
 They simply move DOT to the beginning or end of the current page.
 A & J move DOT forward or back a specified number of lines or characters.

-The ommands N, R, and X read and write the files.
+The commands N, R, and X read and write the files.
 R reads the input file until EOF, until it has read 50 lines, or 2000 characters.
 It then clears and resets the INACTIVE CELLS.
 N writes out the current page and then executes and R (reads in the next page).
 X does a series